visenze/visearch-widget-swift/README.md

  ```
  You should change version 0.1 to the latest version of ViSearchWidgets.
 The version numbers can be viewed under the current Github project tags.

-2. Run `carthage update --platform iOS --no-use-binaries`.
+2. Run `carthage update --platform iOS --no-use-binaries`

- This will fetch dependencies into Carthage/Checkouts folder, then build the framework.
+ This will fetch dependencies (Kingfisher, LayoutKit, visearch-sdk-swift, visearch-widget-swift) into Carthage/Checkouts folder, then build the framework.

 3. Drag the built `ViSearchWidgets.framework` into your Xcode project.